CraftAcademyLabs/ca_course/career/general_personality.md

 Technical skills

 One mistake many hiring managers make is hiring from a checklist of requirements.
-Instead of requiring three years of C++ and one year of Java, look at the big picture.
+Instead of requiring three years of C++ and one year of Java, look at the bigger picture.
 A programmer who has worked mostly in an older language but has recently added a new language to his certifications may be the perfect fit, since his years of experience give him a great foundation in other areas of programming.

 ### What do you do to keep your programming skills current?